22vv0/asphyxia_plugins/README.md

 ### To do:

 1. Look for more missing features
-2. Refactor getLastScoreId and addScoreKey
+2. Refactor getLastScoreId
-3. Update re-rated song difficulties
-4. WebUI stuff
+3. WebUI stuff
-5. More work on score_str
+4. More work on score_str
-6. Rival load
+5. Rival load